Change-Point Analysis of Time Series with Evolutionary Spectra: Statistical Environment and the Testing Problems

-We focus on time-varying spectra that are bounded, thereby excluding unit root and long memory processes.
-We consider the following class of time-varying spectra under the null hypothesis,
+We focus on time-varying spectra that are bounded, thereby excluding unit root, and long memory processes.
+Unit roots or trending processes can be handled by, for example, taking first differences or using other de-trending techniques.
+For some $D<\infty$, we consider the following class of time-varying spectra under the null hypothesis,

-for $D<\infty$.
+At all continuity points $u$, $f\left(u,\,\omega\right)$ is related to $A\left(u,\,\omega\right)$ by the relationship $f\left(u,\,\omega\right)=|A\left(u,\,\omega\right)|^{2}$.
 The key parameter of the testing problem under the null hypotheses is $\theta>0$.
 This is the regularity exponent of $f$ in the time dimension.
 For $\theta>1$, $f$ is constant in $u$ and reduces to the spectral density of a stationary process.
 For $\theta=1$, $f$ is Lipschitz continuous in $u$.
 For $\theta<1$, $f$ is $\theta$-H\"older continuous.
 Local stationarity corresponds to $\theta>0$ and $f$ being differentiable {[}see \citet{dahlhaus:96b}{]}.
 The latter is the setting that we consider under the null hypothesis.
 To avoid redundancy, we do not require differentiability directly for the functions in $\boldsymbol{F}\left(\theta,\,D\right)$ since below we assume that the transfer function $A\left(u,\,\omega\right)$ is differentiable in $u$ which in turn implies that $f$ is differentiable in $u$.
-Since most of the applied works concerning locally stationary processes rely on Lipschitz continuity (i.e., $\theta=1$), our specification of the null hypothesis is more general and encompasses them.
+Since most of the applied work concerning local stationarity relies on Lipschitz continuity (i.e., $\theta=1$), our specification of the null is more general.

 We now discuss features that are relevant under the alternative hypothesis.
 Our focus is on (i) discontinuities of $f$ in $u$ which correspond to $\theta=0$ and (ii) decreases in the smoothness of the trajectory $u\mapsto f(u,\,\omega)$ for each $\omega$ which correspond to a decrease in $\theta$.
+We shall refer to a series affected by the changes of case (ii) as ``becoming more rough or less smooth''.
 Both cases refer to the properties of the spectral density and thus to the second-order properties of $X_{t,T}$.

 Case (i) involves a break in the spectrum, i.e., there exits $\lambda_{b}^{0}\in\left(0,\,1\right)$ such that $\Delta f\left(\lambda_{b}^{0},\,\omega\right)\triangleq(f(\lambda_{b}^{0},\,\omega)-\lim_{u\downarrow\lambda_{b}^{0}}f(u,\,\omega))\neq0$ for some $\omega\in\left[-\pi,\,\pi\right]$.